bestmike007/Wechat.Client/client/README.md

 <pre>{
   c: 'send', // The command type
   to: 'bestmike007', // The wechat id to send message to
-  msg: 'Hello world!' // The message to be sent }</pre>
+  msg: 'Hello%20world%21' // The message to be sent }</pre>

 ### Receive a Message